sobti/TSAI/S15/readme.md

    :+1:  Unet - https://pytorch.org/hub/mateuszbuda_brain-segmentation-pytorch_unet/

-  *Please refer mymodel in modular code section given below*
+  *Please refer mymodel in modular code* -[Mymodel](https://github.com/sobti/TSAI/blob/master/moduler/mymodel.py)

      - I have used Dense net to Predict the mask and Unet(with Bilinear upsampling) to predict the depth.
 In Densent model , only one dense layer is used having skip connection with each layer.
 I have coustomised the UNET model to reduce the capacity so as to